JeffreyJoel/joyboy/README.md

 ## Overview

-Decentralized social built with Nostr and powered by Starknet account abstraction.
+Decentralized social built with Nostr and powered by Starknet account abstraction

 ## Origin story